Shield for Murder: Plot

 Lieutenant Barney Nolan, a 16-year veteran of the police force, has had it with the world.
 He may have been a good detective once, but has become corrupt and vicious.
 In a secluded alley late one night he fatally shoots a bookmaker in the back and steals his $25,000.
 Barney then claims he had been forced to kill the man because he tried to escape custody.
 Sergeant Mark Brewster, his friend and protégé, believes him, as does the Captain of Detectives, Captain Gunnarson.
-However, newspaper reporter Cabot suspects otherwise, as there have been rumors about Barney's illicit activities for a while.
+However, newspaper reporter Cabot suspects otherwise, as there have been rumors about Barney's illicit activities.

 Barney takes his girlfriend, Patty Winters, to see a new house that is for sale, in which he suggests the two of them could have a happy life.
 He slips away to hide the money outside, behind the home.
 When he returns the two have a romantic moment; it is insinuated he asked Patty to marry him and, through a later conversation with Mark, it is clear that she said yes.

 Packy Reed, the dead man's boss, sends private investigators Fat Michaels and Laddie O'Neil to tell Barney he wants to see him.
 After Barney leaves for the meeting, the two men accost Patty.
 Packy gives Barney one chance to return the money, but Barney is uncooperative.

 Deaf-mute Ernst Sternmuller witnessed the bookmaker's murder.
 He goes to the police station with a note explaining what he saw, but gives it to Barney, whom he does not recognize as the killer.
 Barney later goes to the man's apartment to try to buy his silence.
 Sternmuller recognizes Barney's clothing and realizes he is the killer.
 He refuses to take money to keep quiet.
 Barney furiously pushes the old man, who falls, strikes his head, and dies.
 Barney stages things to make it seem like an accident.
 He is unaware that Sternmuller had been writing a full account of the murder.
 Mark, investigating the death, finds this narrative.